Lightspeed Retail for chip cards

 If you want to learn more about our offering with Mercury and Element, you can reach them here.

 Opting for integrated payments allows your payment terminal to “talk” directly to your POS.
-This helps speed up check-out times and reduce human error during check-out because your staff will no longer need to enter the transaction amount on the payment device.
+This helps speed up check-out times and reduces human error during check-out because your staff will no longer need to enter the transaction amount manually.
 In some cases, integrated payment can even reduce your payment processing rates.
+Download our free guide for the full breakdown of integrated vs. non-integrated payments.

 Please note that we will continue to support magnetic stripe transactions and hardware on all integrated processors (Cayan, Element, and Mercury).